2018-2019 TORONTO WEDDING PHOTOGRAPHY PRICES

 Flush MOunt Albums

-In my experience, the only pictures the bride and groom enjoy regularly are those included in their wedding album.
+In our experience, the only pictures the bride and groom enjoy regularly are those included in their wedding album.
 As such, in this digital age I always emphasize the importance of a printed photo album.

 Here is what our wedding albums include: